 - URL: Verify that the URL displayed is the one entered in the previous step.

 - Username and Password: Click in the boxes to enter each field.

 - Enable 2-way Authentication: Click on the gray rectangle and toggle to Yes to provide a Certificate.
 Provide the Private Key and Certificate found in the .pem certificate file.
 If the certificate in the .pem certificate file is not in Private Key PKCS#8 format, then it will need to be converted before it is entered into ThreatConnect.

 - TEST CONNECTION: Click on this button to test the connection if the remote TAXII server allows for connection testing.

 - If the connection was tested and successful, the Available Services table will be populated.
 Select the appropriate Service if applicable.

-- Collection Interval: This field defines the time period for which information is to be pulled during the polling request.
+- Collection Interval (hours): This field defines the date–time range, in hours, for polling requests.
+The TAXII service will push Indicators created or updated within the defined Collection Interval to the provided inbox.
 Click inside the box to manually change the time, or use the plus and minus signs to set the time (in hours).

 - Package TLP: Use the dropdown menu to select the Traffic Light Protocol level that will limit the data pushed by the feed.

 - ID Prefix: Click on the dropdown menu to select the namespace prefix for generated STIX IDs.